 - To enable the custom Start Menu, add applications or commands

-- Remove entries to disable the custom Start Menu
+- Remove all entries to disable the custom Start Menu

-- To specify a command name: add $$ to your command, followed by the caption, for example:
+- Commands are named automatically; to specify a name add $$ to your command, followed by the caption, like:

 |Use safe task manager||The Windows Task Manager is replaced with a very limited task manager, where users can only view running applications and activate some handy power actions, like log off, restart and shut down.|